 "What are you doing?"
 I bellowed.

-Frozen terrified stares looked at me, to fellow classmates and back to me.
+Frozen, terrified students stared at me, looked at their classmates and back to me.
 Shock swallowed their breath and turned every fiber of attention to me, the psychotic teacher, standing in the middle of the room.

 I stood up, waited another moment and then asked, "How did my tone affect your mood?"